rosi24/Personal-Portfolio/README.md

 # Challenges Faced

 The main challenge I faced was creating my repository on GitHub and linking it to my code.
-With the support of my mentor I was able to understand what I needed to do to>>>>.
+With the support of my mentor, I was able to begin to understand why I had gone wrong and what I needed to do to recify it.

 Another challenge I faced was aligning the text on the 'About' page to ensure that the text was aligned to the right and the photo was aligned to the left.
 Once I created div classes with the section tab, I was able to align the text using CSS.